-Florida White Rabbit.
-Get the history, description, standards, photos of the Florida White breed.
-This dual use rabbit breed may be right for you.
+Florida White Rabbit - history, description, standards, photos of the Florida White breed.
+Is this dual use rabbit breed the right one for you?

 Florida Whites were initially the brainchild of a rabbit judge named Mr. Orville Milikin.
 His intent was to create a half-pint meat rabbit with fine bone structure which would dress out with a favorable meat to bone ratio.
 At least one rationale was his observation of trends toward smaller families in the USA.
 Such a rabbit might be easier to keep for people in urban or suburban settings, who would be happy for meat in smaller “packages.”